datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-The first case study was to interrogate the Sales table in the Video Games Sales database.
-Your job was to analyse sales trend as well as to summarise sales by regions group by publisher and year.
+The first case study you built your first SQL query using Video Games Sales database.
+Your job was to accessing and interrogating the Sales table within the database.
+Your job was to analyse sales trend.

 You learned:

-Basic understanding of relational database components such as tables, column, rows and keys
+Basic understanding of relational database components such as tables, columns, rows and keys

-Then, you learned to apply SELECT...FROM...WHERE statement to initially explore the data.
+Then, you learned to apply SELECT...FROM...WHERE statement to initially explore the data in the table.

 ---